Psychology 301 Research Paper

 - It must be your own work!
 Do not copy articles.
 Discuss them in your own words.

 - You may only reference one website in your paper (not including journal articles available online)

-- It is due by Friday, August 16th 2013; uploaded into SafeAssign on Blackboard.
+- It is due by Friday, August 14, 2015, uploaded into SafeAssign on Blackboard or sent to your class TA's if your class is managed on Canvas.
 The "assignment" will be posted after the mid-point in the the semester.
 You may submit your paper prior to the due date if you wish.

 If you have any questions, please contact the Research Coordinator via e-mail at firstname.lastname@example.org